 3.5.
 Statistical unit

-Registered health professionals or health care facilities.
+Registered health professionals or health care facility categories.

 3.6.
 Statistical population